Download

 Benchmark results:

 Each of the charts below shows the actual vs expected IPG in microseconds (left y-axis) at the specified PPS.
 The difference between actual and expected is shown in percentage (right y-axis).
-Absolute difference above the desired threshold of 0.05% is marked in red indicating potential area for improvement.
 The number of packets sent is indicated by the x-axis.

 2) On-wire max. throughput benchmark: benchmark_max_throughput

 In this benchmark, we perform several tests by sending packets of increasing length using bittwist onto an actual network interface card connected to another host.
 The tests are repeated at several line rates in Mbps up to the maximum line rate of the NICs.
 We use bittwiste to create all the packets for this benchmark.
-The benchmark results (actual) are compared to the expected values (calculated) with the goal of keeping the absolute difference between the two datasets below 0.05%.
+The benchmark results (actual) are compared to the expected values (calculated).

 Benchmark configurations: